evanxuhe/Native-App-Protocal-Detection/README.md

 # Native-App-Protocal-Detection

-Detect if software/app installed in Windows using registry/plugins/onBlur
-Work Well for IE/Chrome/360  But Firefox not solved Now
+Detect if software/app installed in Windows using registry/plugins/onBlur Detect the presence of application/Sofware in Windows Work Well for IE/Chrome/360  But Firefox not solved Now

 Reference: